-Lizzie Presser covers health and healthcare policy at ProPublica.
+Lizzie Presser covers health, inequality, and how policy is experienced for ProPublica.
 She previously worked as a contributing writer for The California Sunday Magazine, where she wrote about labor, immigration, and how social policy is experienced.
 Her work has also appeared in The New Yorker, The Guardian, and This American Life, among others.
 She has twice been a finalist for the National Magazine Award and the Livingston Award.

 A ProPublica-New Yorker story about black land loss was cited by the legislation’s sponsor before the near-unanimous vote.